-Much of the literature on the political economy of the welfare state assumes atomistic individuals, ignoring the ties of mutual and often asymmetric economic dependency that bind us together in households.
+together in households.
 While evidence from psychology, marketing, and behavioral economics suggests that dependency relationships should matter for how individuals and households approach risky choices and form preferences for insurance, such insights have not been explored in a political context.
 This paper represents a first step toward integrating these literatures, focusing on a core policy domain: partial insurance against job loss.

 We report the results of a laboratory experiment designed to directly investigate whether dependency on another for income in risky circumstances affects people's support for social insurance policies.
 Unlike previous research, our experiment explicitly removes any redistributive considerations.
 We viewed our treatment as quite weak, posing a strong test for the existence of any dependency effect.
 Our most novel finding is that asymmetric dependency-being dependent on someone else for income when they are not dependent on you-increased subjects' willingness to support income insurance policies, at least when the risk of job loss is not too high.
 Mutual dependency did not appear to induce any behavior different from what we observe from single individuals.
-In an effort to demonstrate that these findings are in fact relevant outside our highly stylized lab setting we took our main results to observational survey data from the United States.
-While such findings are not causally identified we do find additional evidence that closely mirrored what we observed in the more controlled (and contrived) lab environment: asymmetric dependency, i.e., those dependent on others for their well-being are more supportive of unemployment insurance once we condition on a variety of other known covariates.
+In an effort to demonstrate that these findings are in fact relevant outside our highly stylized lab setting, we took our main results to observational survey data from the United States.
+While such findings are not causally identified, we do find additional evidence that closely mirrored what we observed in the more controlled (and contrived) lab environment: asymmetric dependency, that is, those dependent on others for their well-being are more supportive of unemployment insurance once we condition on a variety of other known covariates.

 Two important caveats are in order.
 First, our weak (non-)finding of any mutual dependency effect in the lab may be due to the fact that we failed to induce a strong enough bond between partners.
-Future work might explore different ways of increasing the solidarity in pairs by, e.g., using a sample of real-life couples, allowing communication, showing an image of the partner, or simply giving the pairs a name or identity around which to coordinate.
+Future work might explore different ways of increasing the solidarity in pairs by, for example, using a sample of real-life couples, allowing communication, showing an image of the partner, or simply giving the pairs a name or identity around which to coordinate.
 Second, we did not explore whether within-subjects changes in dependency status changed subjects' views toward social insurance, again an obvious extension for future work.